 Atos updated the Whistleblowing Policy to include clear and specific guidance on modern slavery.
-We have clearly stated our commitment to tackling modern slavery and we have created and communicated new speak up channels for raising any concerns, including an online channel through our internal HR Portal, a confidential phone line to an external third party and an external contact point on our Atos UK&I website.
+We have clearly stated our commitment to tackling modern slavery and we have created and communicated speak up channels for raising any concerns, including an online channel through our internal HR Portal, a confidential phone line to an external third party and an external contact point on our Atos UK&I website.
+There were no whistleblowing cases reported in 2021.